John Adler: New Jersey State Senate

-Adler was elected in 1991 to the New Jersey Senate, where he served from 1992 until his inauguration into the U.S. House of Representatives in 2009.
+Adler was elected in 1991 to the New Jersey Senate, where he served from 1992 until 2009 representing New Jersey’s 6th Legislative District.
 While in the Senate, Adler served on the Judiciary Committee (as Chair) and the Environment Committee.
 He served on the New Jersey Israel Commission since 1995, and on the New Jersey Intergovernmental Relations Commission from 1994 to 2002.

 Legislation

 Adler was co-sponsor of the New Jersey Smoke-Free Air Act, enacted in 2006, which banned smoking in almost all public places.
 Adler was one of three co-sponsors of a Senate bill submitted in 2008 that would extend the smoking ban to casinos and simulcasting facilities, which had been exempted in the earlier version of the ban.

 Adler co-sponsored legislation that strips government pensions from public employees who are convicted of or plead guilty to corruption charges.

 Adler co-sponsored a bill that would expand voting rights for military personnel and New Jersey citizens overseas to include state and local elections.
 The bill was signed into law on August 12, 2008, by Governor Corzine.